 - ½ teaspoon Jeera (or Cumin Powder)

 - ½ Garam Masala (Powder)

 - 1 Lemon

-- to taste Salt
+- 1 Teaspoon Salt

-- Coriander (Chopped for topping)
+- Coriander (chopped, for garnish)

-- Heat oil and butter in a pan and smashed garlic.
+- Heat oil and butter in a pan and add smashed garlic.
 Fry the

 - Cook for 30 seconds and add onions.
 Stir fry the onions till

 pasty.
 At this point, stir in the dal along with some water if

 - Dry roast the kasuri methi in another pan for a minute or so.